Merry Christmas & Happy New Year!

 (My attempt, BTW, at a 'beaver face'.
 Never again.
 I promise.)

-^^^ Talk of signs and of Hampton reminded us of the above photo which, happily, was easier to locate.
-Not the first time that it has appeared on this blog.
+^^^ Talk of signs and of Hampton reminded us of the above photo that was, happily, easier to locate.
+It's not the first time that it has appeared on this blog.
 For which I make no apology.
 "Brian … BRIAN!
 You've dropped your sign".
 Classic!
-This was taken on the way back from the Beveree in September 2007.
-We'd managed a 1-1 draw, extending a win-less run at Hampton that stretched all the way back to Dev's first season in charge (a memorable 4-3 win in March 1997; Darren PowellHampton's defensive colossus - was sent off, if I remember correctly, with Messrs Agudosi, Attrell and Creighton among the Maidenhead goals).
-Understandable, therefore, that we travelled in hope rather than expectation, despite this season's excellent form.
+Someone took that on the way back from the Beveree in September 2007.
+We'd managed a 1-1 draw, extending a win-less run at Hampton that stretched back to Dev's first season in charge (a memorable 4-3 win in March 1997; Darren Powell - Hampton's defensive colossus - got a red card, if I remember correctly, with Messrs Agudosi, Attrell and Creighton among the Maidenhead goals).
+It was understandable, therefore, that we travelled in hope rather than expectation despite this season's excellent form.

 ^^^ Anyway, we met with Gav Altona - old friend and H&RBFC season ticket holder - at Fulwell station and followed him to the Roebuck.
 And I'm glad that we did, as this is a top boozer; comfortably the best that I've been in since the Barge Gladys, en route to Concord Rangers, in August.
 Decent selection of reasonably-priced ales (plus Dortmunder Union Pils on tap)?
 Check.
 Ham/ cheese and onion rolls, wrapped in cling film, for £1.50 each?
 Tick.
 Model planes made from old beer cans, and a collection of fishing rods, hanging from the ceiling?
 Bingo.
 I think that we'd all have happily stayed put.
 Instead we moved on …

 ^^^ Our last league win wearing Slough Town yellow and blue?
 Hemel Hempstead (more on them later) in August 2015.
-We started well though, both on and off the pitch, and Harry Pritchard's strike raised the decibel levels still further.
-I bumped - almost literally - into Steve H, during the goal celebrations (above).
-Twas good to see him.
+However, we started well, both on and off the pitch, and Harry Pritchard's strike raised the decibel levels still further.
+I bumped - almost literally - into Steve H. during the goal celebrations (above).
+'Twas good to see him.
 The H&RBFC left back, directly in front of us, was getting some stick from the noisy travelling contingent.
-I'm not entirely sure why, although it definitely wasn't because he was short and 'fair-haired' ... although he was ("Stay outta the sun … ").
+I'm not entirely sure why, although it wasn't (just) because he was short and 'fair-haired' ... although he was ("Stay outta the sun … ").
 The home side's keeper, meanwhile, resembled Ian Walker ("Dodgy keeper.
 Dodgy haircut"), whilst their #2 - Michael Kamara - was having an absolute nightmare; hoofing it out of play, unintentionally, on countless occasions ("Sign him up for Marlow").

-^^^ One of the Youth - impressive, again, in terms of number and noise - was thrown out (I don't know what for) and so had to peer over the fence to watch the second half match action.
-Hopefully he's not one of the stars of the local rag's much vaunted match day advert!
+^^^ One of the Youth - impressive, again, in terms of number and noise - was thrown out (I don't know what for) and so had to peer over the fence to watch the second-half match action.
+Hopefully, he's not one of the stars of the local rag's much-vaunted match day advert!

 ^^^ Scenes at the final whistle.